hpe-storage/scod/docs/csi_driver/metrics.md

 Before beginning an advanced install, determine how Prometheus will be deployed on the Kubernetes cluster as it will dictate how the scrape target will be configured with either a `Service` annotation or a `ServiceMonitor` CRD.

-Start by downloading the manifest, it will need to be modified before applying to the cluster.
+Start by downloading the manifest, which needs to be modified before applying to the cluster.

 #### Version 1.0.0